lablup/backend.ai-submission-pipeline/README.md

 You can create your own pipeline by adding or modifying your own implementations in the various parts.

-## Setup build environment
+## Setup

 We use [poetry](https://github.com/python-poetry/poetry) to manage dependencies and packaging.
 Poetry can be installed by the following command.

 ```shell
 curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python
 source ~/.poetry/env  # == export PATH="$HOME/.poetry/bin:$PATH"
 ```

-We also recommend to use virtualenv to separate dependencies.
-After activating the virtualenv, run following command to install dependencies.
+Once poetry is installed, run the following to automatically populate a dedicated virtual environment and all dependency packages:

 ```shell
 poetry install
 ```

-## Run the receive server
+## Run the submission receiver sample

 ```shell
 poetry run uvicorn --app-dir receiver receiver_demo:app
 ```

-## Run the sender
+## Run the submission sender sample

 ```shell
 poetry run submit